m264080/FinalGameMcCloughan/README.md

-# FinalGame
+# FinalGame - Courtney McCloughan

-Pizza
+**Game Title:** Pizza

-In this game, you are a pizza and trying to collect pepperoni.
-Make sure to shoot down the birds who are trying to eat you!
+**Description:** In this game, you are a pizza and are trying to collect pepperoni.
+Use the arrow keys to move around the screen.
+Make sure to shoot down the birds with your mushrooms by using the mouse.
+Make sure they don't eat you!

-table of contants
+**Table of Contents:**

-how to start game
+main.py
+badbird.py
+bigmeat.py
+shroomshooter.py
+zza.py
+utilities.py
+game_parameters.py
+menu_screen.py

+*To start the game, press the green play button and then follow the instructions on the screen*